confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Stream

-Return the earliest value for a given column.
-'Earliest' is defined as the value in the partition with the lowest offset.
+Return the earliest value for the specified column.
+The earliest value in the partition

+with the lowest offset.

 Optional parameter `ignoreNulls`, (since 0.13.0), controls if nulls are ignored or not.
 Defaulting